-Know Your Kid’s Temp
+Know Your Kid’s Temperature

-Soothe Their Sore Throats
+Soothe Their Sore Throat

-Kids hate that sharp, jabbing feeling of trying to swallow when their throat is red and swollen.
+Kids hate the sharp, jabbing feeling of trying to swallow when their throat is red and swollen.
 Throat lozenges don’t have any healing powers, per se, but they do provide a smooth coating to the throat’s inner lining, which allows your child to talk and swallow more easily.
 Ones like Little Remedies Sore Throat Pops are made with honey, not alcohol, so they are kid-safe.
-(Like any hard candy, these are not advised for children under age three.)
+(Like any hard candy, these are not advised for children under age 3.)

-Ease the Pain
+Ease the Pain of the Flu

 Help Them Relax